mtbr77/BankTask/README.md

 from db folder run creation.sql to create empty db

-open project in Idea and run
+open project in IntelliJ IDEA and run Application.main()

 open localhost:8080 in browser